jeffoconnorau/AGMPowerCLI/GCBDR.md

 1. A Service Account with the correct roles needs to be selected or created in the relevant project  (that's the project that has access to the Management Console)
 1. A host to run that service account, either:
-    1. A Linux or Windows GCE Instance running as the service account above and which has GCloud CLI and PowerShell installed.
+    1. A Linux or Windows Compute Engine Instance with an attached service account which has GCloud CLI and PowerShell installed.
     1. A Linux, Mac or Windows host which has GCloud CLI and PowerShell installed and which has a downloaded JSON key for the relevant service account.

 ## Getting Management Console details